johnzastrow/orgphoto/README.md

  File Formats
  -------------

-This version of photocopy uses the [https://pypi.org/project/hachoir/](hachoir) software to extract EXIF metadata.
+This version of orgphoto (op) uses the [https://pypi.org/project/hachoir/](hachoir) software to extract EXIF metadata.
 Hachoir supports the following file formats as of version 3.3.0 in November 2024.

 #### Total: 33 file formats, from https://hachoir.readthedocs.io/en/latest/metadata.html#supported-file-formats